WOVNio/WOVN.php/README.en.md

 ### `WOVN_TARGET_LANG`

-This environment variable sets the language code to be translated from the HTTP request.
 This environment variable sets the language code of the translation target as retrieved from the HTTP request.
 The user can get the target language code from this environment variable and arbitrarily change the behavior of your program.